betterscientificsoftware/bssw.io/CuratedContent/IDEsForScientificSoftware.md

-# Integrated Development Environments (IDEs) for Scientific Sofware Development
+# Integrated Development Environments (IDEs) for Scientific Software Development

 IDEs have been used extensively for software development for many years, and in most software engineering domains they are considered best practice.
 However, their uptake for scientific software development and, in particular, high-performance computing has been much slower.
 Nevertheless, IDEs are widely used, especially where software